Understanding Wildfires and Insurance Claims Coverage

 If your home is made uninhabitable by a covered risk, then you may be able to get compensation for your expenses.
-Additional living expenses is part of a homeowner, condo or renters insurance policy.
+Additional living expenses are part of a homeowner, condo or renters insurance policy.
 This is the coverage you will need to be compensated for the increased cost of living due to a major claim or damage from a wildfire that makes your home uninhabitable.
 Learn more about additional living expenses coverage here.

 The coverage is usually limited to a certain amount which you can find listed in your insurance policy.
 Some insurance policies for high-valued homes may offer unlimited additional living expense coverage.

-Wildfire Damage to Cars––Is it Insured?
+Wildfire Damage to Cars––Is It Insured?

 What Causes a Wildfire?

 Wildfires can be caused by humans or by natural occurrences like lightning or lava.
 However, statistically, only about 10 percent of wildfires are caused by natural occurrences.
 According to the U.S. Department of Interior, humans cause approximately 90 percent of wildfires.

 "Embers blown by wind cause most of the fires that burn down homes."

 How to Reduce Wildfire Damage to Your Home